dengking/Linux-OS/docs/Shell-and-tools/Tools/System/System-Load.md

 ### `top`

-If the first tool I use when I log in to a sluggish system is uptime, the second tool I use is top.
-The great thing about top is that it's available for all major Linux systems, and it provides a lot of useful information in a single screen.
+If the first tool I use when I log in to a sluggish system is `uptime`, the second tool I use is `top`.
+The great thing about `top` is that it's available for all major Linux systems, and it provides a lot of useful information in a single screen.
 For this column, I stick to how to interpret its output to diagnose high load.

 To use `top`, simply type `top` on the command line.
 By default, `top` will run in interactive mode and update its output every few seconds.
-Listing 1 shows sample top output from a terminal.
+Listing 1 shows sample `top` output from a terminal.

 **Listing 1.
 Sample top Output**